Find the value of p1 that achieves a target waiting time percentile

 - target_time

-numeric of length 1; the target waiting time, in weeks, to achieve the specified percentile.
+numeric of length 1; the target waiting time, in months, to achieve the specified percentile.

 - renege_params